 When congenital syphilis is diagnosed, other family members should be examined for physical and serologic evidence of infection.
 Retreatment of the mother in subsequent pregnancies is necessary only if serologic titers suggest relapse or reinfection.
 Women who remain seropositive after adequate treatment may have been reinfected and should be reevaluated.
 A mother without lesions who is seronegative but who has had venereal exposure to a person known to have syphilis should be treated, because there is a 25 to 50% chance that she acquired syphilis.

-Manifestations of syphilis are classified as early congenital (birth through age 2 yr) and late congenital (after age 2 yr).
+Manifestations of syphilis are classified as early congenital (birth through age 2 years) and late congenital (after age 2 years).

 Risk of transmission of maternal primary or secondary syphilis is 60 to 80%; risk of transmission of latent or tertiary syphilis is about 20%.

 Diagnose clinically and by serologic testing of mother and child; darkfield examination of skin lesions and sometimes of placenta and umbilical cord samples may help diagnose early congenital syphilis.

 Treat with parenteral penicillin.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.